robotframework/robotframework/doc/releasenotes/rf-3.0.1.rst

 For more details and other installation approaches, see the `installation instructions <../../INSTALL.rst>`_.

-Robot Framework 3.0.1 RC 1 was released on Saturday December 31, 2016.
+Robot Framework 3.0.1 RC 2 was released on Tuesday January 3, 2017 after RC 1
+that was released on Saturday December 31, 2016.
 The final release is planned for Friday January 6, 2017.

 .. contents::
    :depth: 2